 One film-maker who did benefit from following Jackie’s solution was Wong Jing.
 He was the producer of Fight Back to School (which became the highest-grossing H.K. movie).
 The writer, Barry Wong, wasn’t happy with how the screenplay was changed, so Jing agreed to produce the original version (Truant Hero) so that no more arguments would take place.
 Alfred Cheung was the star of the consolation prize version (which grossed far less money).
-Naturally, he would learn from this for his own career as a director (despite the law of diminishing returns).
+Naturally, Alfred would learn from this for his own career as a director (despite the law of diminishing returns).
 However, unlike Jing, he would prove to be less profitable.

 The former was remade because Tony Leung Ka-Fai wasn’t contractually obliged to reshoot scenes.
 The former is a drama, whereas the latter is a comedy.
 Sharla tried to destroy Tony’s career by claiming that he broke his contract.
 As a result, he received less film roles but, once the truth got out, Sharla’s career waned far more worse than his.
 Romantic Dream was basically a vanity project disguised as a saving grace venture.
 The Green Hat was screened at the same time as Dream Lover.
 Both bombed.
 The Green Hat was more profitable, but Romantic Dream was more profitable than The Green Hat.
-In America, this is an equally prevalent practice.
+This is a prevalent practice in America.
 The most prominent example is Some Kind of Wonderful.
 John Hughes wasn’t happy about having to change the ending of Pretty in Pink.

 It was good for him because it necessitated him to try ideas for the story in general that he wouldn’t have been able to try in Pretty in Pink e.g. the idea of a beating heart being symbolized by images of Valentine’s hearts being stuck on drum skins.
-Also, Eric Stoltz got a chance to be a teen idol after missing out on Back to the Future.
-He benefited because it facilitated more people to see the man behind the titular Mask.
-This had to have an impact on him being cast in The Fly II.
-Like Pretty in Pink, Some Kind of Wonderful suffers from an obviously reshot ending but it has more redeeming qualities than its predecessor with it being a labour of love.
+Eric Stoltz got a chance to be a teen idol after being fired from Back to the Future by Spielberg.
+In Eric, John saw a fellow loser.
+Eric benefited because it facilitated more people to see the man behind the titular Mask.
+This had an impact on him being cast in The Fly II, which was released five months before one of Eric’s friends (i.e. Rebecca Schaeffer) was murdered (the above image was taken from the October 1990 issue of a British magazine called Company).
+Like Pretty in Pink, Some Kind of Wonderful (also starring Stoltz) suffers from an obviously reshot ending, but it has more redeeming qualities than its pinker predecessor with it being a labour of love.